 I’ve been getting deeper and deeper into Mage Knight Solo Conquest for the last couple of weeks.
 So far, I have around 20 hours of gameplay under my belt, but I have still only scratched the surface of this majestic game.
 Only played Solo Conquest mode with three characters, there is a whole world ahead of me, especially once I start implementing some expansions.

 - Rules are your number one source of information about the game.
-Reading and re-reading is something you should do on a regular basis, especially when getting to know the game.
-I’ve read them three times through and referred to them during gameplay dozens of times.
+Reading and re-reading is something you should do regularly, especially when getting to know the game.
+I’ve read them three times and referred to them during gameplay dozens of times.

-- Mage Knight Official FAQ is a further clarification on some harder to understand concepts and commonly misplayed rules.
-It’s a must read (and print).
+- Mage Knight Official FAQ is further clarification on some harder-to-understand concepts and commonly misplayed rules.
+It’s a must-read (and print).